Many county workflows in Virginia still turn on identifying the correct district or local health office first. Seen in 6 county pages.

 Virginia's main wrinkle is conventional versus AOSS treatment plus the local health district file that determines whether the owner inherits routine pump-out expectations or a more active operation-permit burden.
 Final design, permit timing, and approval still need local verification.

 Virginia quote conversations get more real once you know whether the system is conventional or AOSS and whether operation-permit or inspection records are already in the file.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Virginia